Nvidia GeForce RTX 4070 Ti promises three times the performance of the 3090 Ti

-(Pocket-lint) - During CES 2023 Nvidia revealed the GeForce RTX 4070 Ti, the latest addition to its 40-series of desktop GPUs.
+During CES 2023 Nvidia revealed the GeForce RTX 4070 Ti, the latest addition to its 40-series of desktop GPUs.

 Rumours have been circulating for a while suggesting that Nvidia was planning on rebranding its "unlaunched" 12GB RTX 4080 graphics card as a new card and it seems that this has now happened.